ENLINK MIDSTREAM, LLC

 If any note is to be redeemed in part only, the notice of redemption that relates to such note will state the portion of the principal amount thereof to be redeemed.
 A new note in principal amount equal to the unredeemed portion thereof will be issued in the name of the holder thereof upon cancellation of the original note.
 Notes called for redemption will become due on the date fixed for redemption.
 Unless we default in payment of the redemption price, on and after the redemption date, interest will cease to accrue on the notes or portions of the notes called for redemption.

 The notes are guaranteed by our subsidiary, ENLK.
 None of our other Subsidiaries guaranteed the notes upon their issuance.
-However, if at any time following the issuance of the notes, any other Subsidiary of ENLC becomes a guarantor or co-obligor of the Credit Agreement, then ENLC will cause such Subsidiary to promptly execute and deliver to the trustee a supplemental indenture in a form satisfactory to the trustee pursuant to which such Subsidiary guarantees ENLC’s obligations with respect to the notes on the terms provided for in the indenture.
+However, if at any time following the issuance of the notes, any other Subsidiary of ENLC becomes a guarantor or co-obligor of the Credit Agreement or the Term Loan, then ENLC will cause such Subsidiary to promptly execute and deliver to the trustee a supplemental indenture in a form satisfactory to the trustee pursuant to which such Subsidiary guarantees ENLC’s obligations with respect to the notes on the terms provided for in the indenture.

 The guarantee of ENLK and any other Subsidiary Guarantor may be released under certain circumstances.
 If we exercise our legal or covenant defeasance option with respect to the notes as described below under “–Defeasance and Discharge,” then ENLK and any other Subsidiary Guarantor will be released.
 Further, if no default has occurred and is continuing under the indenture, and to the extent not otherwise prohibited by the indenture, any Subsidiary Guarantor will be unconditionally released and discharged from its guarantee: